WE SHIP WITHIN EU, UK AND SCANDINAVIA – ENJOY FREE SHIPPING ON ORDERS ABOVE € 100

 Image

-Modular Circle House is an architectural project completed in 2021 that emphasises the inherent qualities of its surrounding landscape, allowing wind and light to form the circular formation of the building.
+Modular Circle House emphasises the inherent qualities of its surrounding landscape, allowing wind and light to form the circular formation of the building.

 We wanted the shape of the architecture to offer shelter from the wind while framing the surrounding nature, allowing for the ever-changing day and sunlight scheme to set the interior's atmosphere and indoor climate.